midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 - Questions belong to users and can be associated with multiple articles (many-to-many)
 - Question Articles junction table links questions to articles
 - Answers belong to questions and users
-- Reactions belong to questions/answers/shares and users
+- Reactions belong to questions/answers and users (share reactions are public counters only)
 - Users have optional self-referencing relationship to inviter (users.inviterUserId → users.id)

 **Indexing Strategy**: